THOMAS STRATTON/TOM CHAPMAN 1889–1949

 Household: Tom was living with his wife Mary, unpaid domestic duties, Margaret, shop assistant, Jean, dress cutter, Mary, stock room keeper and two other people whose records are officially closed (probably his two younger children).

-Entries from the 1939 Register showing staff at Radcliffe Mental Hospital (formerly Notts County Asylum) were cross referenced with the lists of staff who were on active service between 1914 and 1918.
+Entries from the 1939 Register showing staff at Notts County Mental Hospital (formerly Notts County Asylum) were cross-referenced with the lists of staff who were on active service between 1914 and 1918.
 Tom is the only ex-serviceman who was still employed at the hospital in 1939.
-Tom and family were living at Top Lodge, Hospital Drive, Radcliffe-on-Trent at the time of his daughter Margaret’s marriage in August 1940 (Nottingham Journal).
+Tom and family were living at Top Lodge, Hospital Drive, Radcliffe on Trent at the time of his daughter Margaret’s marriage in August 1940 (Nottingham Journal).

 Tom was living in Cropwell Bishop, Nottinghamshire at the date of his death in January 1949.
 His widow Mary married Harold Shelton in October quarter 1950 in Bingham district.